globe-pointerKinghost DNS

 Practical Example

 Let's suppose your domain is "meusite.com" and you want "landingpage.meusite.com" to point to "cname.sprinthub.com".
-Here is an example of how the fields should be filled out:
+Here is an example of how the fields should be filled:

-After configuring the CNAME record, it is important to check whether everything is working correctly.
-You can use online tools like "DNS Checker" to verify CNAME propagation.
-Just enter the subdomain (for example, "landingpage.meusite.com") and check if it is pointing correctly to the destination "sh.sprinthub.site".
+After configuring the CNAME record, it's important to verify that everything is working correctly.
+You can use online tools like "DNS Checker" to check CNAME propagation.
+Just enter the subdomain (for example, "landingpage.meusite.com") and verify if it is pointing correctly to the destination "sh.sprinthub.site".

 If everything is correct, you should only proceed to configure your custom domain within SprintHub; follow the article below to learn more: